 On the menus expect local and seasonally grown ingredients and produce cooked with flare, while rooms will have their quirky style and character, with plenty of little luxurious details.

 They're places you want to relax at, that offer a calming presence away from your usual humdrum.
-Acting as a rural retreat, they allow you to roam your surroundings, then head back to cozy up around a crackling fire, be fed, and get merry before trundling up just a few stairs to bed.
+Acting as a rural retreat, they allow you to roam your surroundings, head back to cozy up around a crackling fire, be fed, and get merry before trundling up just a few stairs to bed.

-- The Three Horseshoes, Batcombe, Somerset
+The Three Horseshoes, Batcombe, Somerset

 Margot Henderson is one of a trend of chefs who are sprawling out of London and into the countryside.
 But for Margot, this isn't her first rodeo when it comes to pubs.
 She's returning to her pub roots as it was at what's largely considered to be the original gastro pub, The Eagle in Clerkenwell, northeast London where she cut her teeth way back when and, met her now husband Fergus.
-Separately the duo runs restaurants in London, Fergus at St John and Margot at Rochelle Canteen.
+Separately the duo run restaurants in London, Fergus at St John and Margot at Rochelle Canteen.

 Its five bedrooms are up in the eaves but still have high enough ceilings and plenty of space.
 Furnished with antique pieces, calming colors, and comfy beds, some have good views with well-placed tubs that make the most of the vista.